-- Most of the CC participants reside in their own homes, which are presumed to meet the home and community based setting requirements - Adult Day Health Care Centers - Residential settings (serving some elderly and disabled individuals that are served through the CC Waiver): - Community Residential Care Facilities
+- Adult Day Health Care Centers

+- Residential settings (serving some individuals that are served through the HIV/AIDS Waiver):

+- o Community Residential Care Facilities

 A report was developed detailing the relevant laws, regulations, policies, standards, and directives that correspond with each HCBS settings requirement.
 A committee of external stakeholders (including providers, advocates, and other state agencies) reviewed the system-wide assessment and document.
 That group provided feedback to verify the findings of the SCDHHS review.